 - Engagement with the broader community to enhance understandings of risk and protective factors

 - Advocacy of CALD perspectives and issues when networking with service providers and health practitioners, and sharing insights to increase cultural competency

-- Organised Activities, including group activities specifically for Men, for Women and for people who are isolated and/or particularly vulnerable to suicide
+- Organised activities, including group activities specifically for Men, for Women and for people who are isolated and/or particularly vulnerable to suicide

-Through these organised events the Project aims to raise awareness of suicidal ideation and the warning signs, reduce stigma associated with mental health and suicide, increase culturally aware approaches to mental health and suicide, and increase awareness of how community members can help one another and be confident to refer to the appropriate services.
+The project aims to raise awareness of suicidal ideation and the warning signs, reduce stigma associated with mental health and suicide, increase culturally aware approaches to mental health and suicide, and increase awareness of how community members can help one another and be confident to refer to the appropriate services.

 This Project is supported by Primary Health Tasmania under the Australian Government’s Primary Health Networks Program.

 Additionally, we work with other service providers offering information and training in how to best work with people who have escaped war and persecution.
 We can assist services in understanding the impact of torture and trauma on individuals, families, communities, children and young people, and help the to ensure that their services are appropriate and accessible for people from refugee backgrounds.
 To access our training information, please visit: www.mrctas.org.au/training/

 To make a referral for counselling, please complete the Phoenix Referral form below and email to firstname.lastname@example.org:

 The Phoenix Centre offers group work activities throughout the year to support adults mental health through social connection, wellbeing activities and psychoeducation.
 Please complete the Referral to Phoenix Centre Groups form and send to email@example.com: